apteryxrowi/Wildlife-Wasteland/README.md

 # Wildlife-Wasteland
-An vr video game to help educate others about endangered animals and the environment
+A VR video game to help educate others about endangered animals and the environment